-Did you know that a common chemical found in most fragrance used in personal care products could be harmful to a man's reproductive health?
+Did you know that a common chemical found in most fragrances used in personal care products could harm a man's reproductive health?
 The average male uses three-to-six cosmetic products every day.

 Many of these personal care items contain more than 80 different chemicals.
 Most of these chemicals are absorbed into the skin, inhaled, or ingested.
 The vast majority of those cosmetic chemicals have not been assessed for your safety.

-Most men don't realize that many of the toxic chemicals described below are sometimes left off of product labels.
+Most men don't realize that many of the toxic chemicals described below are sometimes left off product labels.
 This is due to loopholes in the labeling of fragrances.
-Companies are allowed to keep trade secrets such as fragrance formulas a secret and not disclose the ingredients.
+For example, companies can keep trade secrets such as fragrance formulas a secret and not disclose the ingredients.

 What's in a man's medicine cabinet, and what are the problematic chemicals?

 Here are the top 5 toxic chemicals to watch out for

 1) Diethyl phthalate (DEP): commonly found in personal care products with fragrances such as cologne, deodorant, shaving products like aftershave and creams, plus shampoo.

 - Studies have shown that DEP can cause its use to low sperm count in men.
 In children, Attention Deficit Hyperactivity Disorder (ADHD) and DEP can impair reproductive development in babies.

 - Just one use shows that even only using fragrance or cologne one time can increase DEP levels.